Tours and Attractions in Kaş

 For groceries, head to the Muhtar Market.

 There are no large shopping centres or outlet malls in Kaş.
-So, you won't be able to buy fashionable clothes and shoes.
+So, you will not be able to buy fashionable clothes and shoes.
 However, you can drive to the neighbouring town, Fethiye, another beautiful tourist destination, 1 hour and 30 minutes away from Kaş, to shop in the Erasta Mall.

 Food in Kaş